ChiyuCC/sequence-breaking-ff6/README.md

 -   You will now have the chance to form a party out of a few select members
 -   Make a party that consists of Edgar, Locke (mandatory) and Celes (mandatory)
 -   Head to the Opera House
+-   Now, save at the world map - we're going to do a (slightly longer) Airship Glitch now
 -   Until you acquire the Falcon, the Opera House still has rats available at the rafters (if you left at least one alive, that is)
 -   Die against one of the rats
     -   You'll find yourself back in the WoB!
--   Now, save at the world map - we're going to do a (slightly longer) Airship Glitch now
+-   Do **not** save after dying against any rats
+    -   Leaving the Opera House in an incomplete state will prevent you from fighting the Dirt Dragon, and thus acquiring Crusader, later in the game
 -   Immediately head back in the Opera House and finish the opera sequence
     -   That means: pick up Ultros' letter, talk to the Impressario, go to the rafters and defeat Ultros
 -   This should make Setzer appear and give you access to the Blackjack once more
--   Make sure you do **not** save again after encountering Setzer across the Blackjack
+-   Make sure you do **not** save again after encountering Setzer across the Blackjack either
 -   You see, meeting Setzer at the end of the opera sequence actually reinitializes his character
     -   That means that his equipment and stats are being reset to their defaults, so any stat gains acquired from espers would be lost
     -   Since we presumably gained some levels in the "early" World of Ruin after getting the band together, we certainly don't want this!